Beyarz/ruby-skynet/README.md

 # Skynet gem

-A Ruby gem for integrating Sias Skynet into Ruby apps
+Library for integrating Skynet into Ruby applications

 ## Build